TIBCOSoftware/snappydata/docs/pgm_guide/stream_processing_using_sql.md

  // You can also save the DataFrames to an external table dStream.foreachDataFrame(_.write.insertInto(tableName))
 ```
-The streamTable created in the above example can be accessed from snappy-shell and can be queried using ad-hoc SQL queries.
+The streamTable created in the above example can be accessed from snappy and can be queried using ad-hoc SQL queries.

-### Stream SQL through Snappy-Shell
+### Stream SQL through snappy
-Start a SnappyData cluster and connect through snappy-shell :
+Start a SnappyData cluster and connect through `snappy`:

 ```bash
 //create a connection